 In order for teams to think and act as one, they need to build shared consciousness, which in turn requires:

-In our full book summary we explain various measures that can be taken to tear down various physical, technological, social and cultural barriers to integrate teams and develop shared consciousness.
+Do check out the full Team of Teams summary for various measures that can be taken to tear down various physical, technological, social and cultural barriers to integrate teams and develop shared consciousness.